 Objective A.1: To organize, equip, train, and exercise locally staffed, statewide FEMA-Typed homeland security specialized response teams incorporating law enforcement, fire service, and emergency management disciplines.
 These response teams are staffed from county emergency management agencies, fire, sheriffs, and police departments from across the state.
 Participating agencies designate select individuals to staff the various homeland security response teams.
 These individuals receive the required specialized training and exercise, developmental skill-set certifications and credentialing requirements.
 It is the goal of these resources to increase exercises and training by two percent.
 Outcome: Specialized response teams will increase capabilities to respond to incidents at no cost to local, state, tribal, and federal agencies.
 A1.1 Strategy: To provide federal funds via grants to task forces.

-Output: Provide immediate specialized response support to our greatest threats and hazards as identified in Mississippi's Threat, Hazard, Identification Risk Assessment

-Efficiency: The needed equipment and training for response to incidents in comparison to not having special response teams Explanatory: People, property, and assets saved due to the abilities of these special response teams

-Program 2: Mississippi Cyber Unit

-Goal A: Create the Mississippi Cyber Unit (MCU).
+Output: Provide immediate specialized response support to our greatest threats and hazards as identified in Mississippi's Threat, Hazard, Identification Risk Assessment Efficiency: The needed equipment and training for response to incidents in comparison to not having special response teams Explanatory: People, property, and assets saved due to the abilities of these special response teams Program 2: Mississippi Cyber Unit Goal A: Create the Mississippi Cyber Unit (MCU).

 Objective A.1.
 Utilize state and federal funds to create and establish a Mississippi Cyber Unit.
 Outcome: Enhancement of available resources to protect the Cyber Environment.

 Outcome: Increase statewide cyber security resources.

 A.1.1 Strategy: Develop Statewide Cyber Response to mitigate threats.

-Output: Continue to grow the statewide cyber response unit.
-Output: Increase the protection of Mississippi Cyber Security.
-Efficiency: Increase, Mississippi ability to survive a cyber-attack on critical resources.
+Output: Establish statewide cyber response unit.

+Output: Increase the protection of Mississippi Cyber Security Efficiency: Increase, Mississippi ability to survive a cyber-attack on critical resources.

 Objective A.2.
 Support state, and local cyber protection.
 Outcome: Potential threats to Mississippi critical infrastructure identified and addressed Outcome: Increased outreach to the public and private sector Outcome: Training provided to state and local Information Technology Specialist.

 A.2.1 Strategy: Provide rapid response and mitigation of cyber threats in Mississippi.
 Output: Develop a response force of trained cyber security agents.
 Output: Outreach conducted with the appropriate stakeholder, such as private sector businesses and governmental agencies.

 Output: Enhance Mississippi's cyber security statewide.

 Efficiency: Increased expertise and response time to cyber threats.
 Objective A.3.
 Establish partnerships with the private and public sectors to assist in the protection of critical infrastructure.

-Outcome: Enhanced partnerships fostering an increase in providing information from those in the public and private sectors
+Outcome: Enhanced partnerships fostering an increase in providing information from those in the public and private sectors A.3.1.

-A.3.1.
 Strategy: Facilitate additional trainings and conferences for Mississippi stakeholders.

-Output: Output: Number of situational awareness bulletins provided to private and public sectors.
-Diversity of attendees from different areas of the public and private Sector Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of the potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.
+Output: Number of situational awareness bulletins provided to private and public sectors.

+Output: Diversity of attendees from different areas of the public and private Sector Efficiency: Follow-up received from attendees indicating the information received assisted in mitigation solutions or recovery assistance Explanatory: Knowledge of the potential threats by the public and private sector will assist in an increase in reporting of information and the sharing of this information to prevent and/or limit future attacks.